mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 Both schedulers will restart after each receives the configuration update, and each cluster will communicate with the seed nodes from the other cluster to establish a multi-data-center topology.
 Repeat this process for each new cluster you add.

-You can monitor the progress of the update for the first cluster:
+You can monitor the progress of the update for the first cluster using the following command:

 ```shell
 dcos {{ model.packageName }} --name={{ model.serviceName }} update status
 ```

-Or for the second cluster:
+You can monitor the progress of the update for the second cluster using the following command:

 ```shell
 dcos {{ model.packageName }} --name={{ model.serviceName }}2 update status
 ```

-Your output will resemble:
+The output is as follows:

 ```shell
 deploy (IN_PROGRESS)